st-korn/urbanmegaphone/README.md

 13. Save all buildings polygons to the `buildings.geojson` file and points with `pkk.rosreestr.ru` and `map.yandex.ru` coordinates to the `points.geojson` file.

 Example head of `buildings.geojson` file.
 Only `floors` and `flats` properties are important for further 3D-modeling.
 All buildings must have `floors` field with float values.
+Residential buildings (apartment buildings and individual houses) must have float value in `flats`.
 Non-residential buildings (retail, indastrial) must have `null` value in `flats` field for correct future calculation number of notified people.

 ```json
 {